biopython/biopython.github.io/wiki/BioSQL.md

 import the BioSQL schema (i.e. setup the relevant tables within the database) and finally populate the database.

-In order to do files from the **biosql** project need to be obtained:
+In order to do so, files from the **biosql** project need to be obtained:

 * Either from [BioSQL downloads](http://www.biosql.org/wiki/Downloads)
 -- you'll need to unzip the archive.